-A PET scan may be combined with a CT scan at many cancer treatment centers.
-However, you may hear your doctor refer to this procedure just as a PET scan.
-A PET-CT scan is one way to find cancer and learn its stage.
-Stage is a way to describe where the cancer is, if it has spread, and if it is changing how your organs work.
-Knowing this helps you and your doctor choose the best treatment.
-It also helps doctors predict your chance of recovery.
+For some types of cancer, a PET-CT scan is a way to help find cancer and learn its stage.
+Stage is a way to describe where the cancer is and if it has spread.
+Doctors also learn information about the stage if and how the cancer is affecting your body's functions.
+Knowing the stage of cancer helps you and your doctor choose the best treatment.
+It also helps your doctor predict your chance of recovery.

 Find the right place for a biopsy.

 Learn if your cancer treatment is working.

 Check for new cancer growth after treatment has ended.

 Before your PET-CT scan, you will get an injection of a small amount of a radioactive sugar called fluorodeoxyglucose-18.
 This substance is sometimes called FGD-18, radioactive glucose, or a tracer.
 The cells in your body absorb sugar.
 Areas that use more energy pick up more of the sugar.
 Cancer cells tend to use more energy than healthy cells.
 The PET scan shows where the radioactive tracer is in your body.

 The CT scan takes x-rays of your body from different angles.
 You might get a shot of dye before the x-rays.
 This helps some of the details show up better.
 Finally, a computer combines the PET and CT images.
 Your doctor gets a detailed 3-D result that shows anything abnormal, including tumors.